 When the first signs of a developing crisis become apparent, ensure that you have taken all necessary precautionary measures.
-Notify the embassy in Jakarta or the consulate in Bali about any visitors arriving from Switzerland, or ask them to complete the registration form for persons in transit (which is posted on the embassy web site if the threat of a crisis increases), and send it to the embassy or consulate.
+Notify the embassy about any visitors arriving from Switzerland, or ask them to complete the registration form for persons in transit (which is posted on the embassy web site if the threat of a crisis increases), and send it to the embassy.
 You should also notify the latter about any temporary periods of absence from the country.